SwisscoastAG/HLiquity/README.md

 For two Troves A and B with collateral `A.coll > B.coll`, Trove A should earn a bigger share of the liquidated collateral and debt.

 In HLiquity it is important that all active Troves remain ordered by their ICR.
 We have proven that redistribution of the liquidated debt and collateral proportional to active Troves’ collateral, preserves the ordering of active Troves by ICR, as liquidations occur over time.
-Please see the [proofs section](https://github.com/liquity/dev/tree/main/papers).

 However, when it comes to implementation, Hedera gas costs make it too expensive to loop over all Troves and write new data to storage for each one.
 When a Trove receives redistribution rewards, the system does not update the Trove's collateral and debt properties - instead, the Trove’s rewards remain "pending" until the borrower's next operation.